jina-ai/jina/docs/fundamentals/flow/add-executors.md

 This is adding an external Executor to the Flow.
 The Flow will not start or stop this Executor and assumes that is externally managed and available at `123.45.67.89:12345`.

-Both {ref}`served and shared Executors <serve-executor-standalone>` can be used as external Executors.

 You can also use external Executors with `tls` enabled.